Our very first Levenshulme Pride was so good that we are doing it again on 17-19 August 2018.

 Want to get involved?
 Have an idea?
 Want to put on an event as part of Levenshulme Pride?
 Get in touch.
 We welcome all ideas and support.

-In our second year support and engagement across our community has grown enormously.
+In our second year support and engagement across our community has grew enormously.
 In 2017 we started with six venues.
-In 2018 we already have 14 venues with more groups involved and a wider variety of activities including live music, film screenings, theatre, fitness and mindfulness sessions, DJs, community activity, drag acts, poetry, cabaret, a tea party, an open mic evening, kids storytelling and workshops.
+In 2018 we already had 17 venues with more groups involved and a wider variety of activities including live music, film screenings, theatre, fitness and mindfulness sessions, DJs, community activity, drag acts, poetry, cabaret, a tea party, an open mic evening, kids storytelling and workshops.
 We are also delighted to be partnering with the LGBT Foundation to provide an HIV testing facility.